Hospitality and Events Management - Foundation Degree

 Course Code: TH1HE183

 Next available course:

-Unique features of the programme include; employer involvement through the visiting speakers, industry visits and contextualised assessments; the opportunity to engage in cross cultural debates and to explore the management implications of cultural diversity; the opportunity to gain the experience of learning in a multidisciplinary and multicultural environment; and the flexibility to engage in social and industry networking
+Unique features include; employer involvement through the visiting speakers, industry visits and contextualised assessments; the opportunity to engage in cross cultural debates and to explore the management implications of cultural diversity; the opportunity to gain the experience of learning in a multidisciplinary and multicultural environment; and the flexibility to engage in social and industry networking.

 Most courses are assessed via a combination of coursework and exams – the percentage weighting of each of these is outlined below.
 Coursework might range from written tasks and assignments to the collation of a portfolio of evidence based around a work placement.
 Coursework differs from exams in that it is usually non-timed and carried out independently.

 Exams are formal, timed written assessments, carried out in a controlled environment and overseen by one or more invigilators.
 They assess your grasp of the theory and underpinning knowledge related to your chosen career area.
 The opposite of practicals, they require you to set out your practical understanding within an academic context.
 Some courses have no exams – the exam/coursework ratio is outlined below.

 Practical assessments identify your technical ability to apply theory to hands-on tasks in your chosen career area.
 They can be timed or non-timed and involve observation of your practical skills and competencies, either in a work-based environment or a dedicated College setting that closely resembles the workplace.
 Practical work-based assessments are supported and carried out by a trained assessor.

 |Assessment Method||Level 4||Level 5||Level 6|

 |The Guest Experience||TH4MD324||20||Mandatory|